eclipse-embed-cdt/eclipse-plugins/README-MAINTAINER.md

 $ mvn clean verify
 ```

-Try the result in a child Eclipse.
+Start a Debug/Run session and try the result in a child Eclipse.

 ### Push to GitHub